tsuru/tsuru/docs/provisioners/docker/schedulers.rst

 Schedulers
 ++++++++++

-Tsuru uses schedulers to choices which node an unit should be deployed.
-There is two schedulers: `round robin` and `segregate scheduler`.
+Tsuru uses schedulers to chooses which node an unit should be deployed.
+There are two schedulers: `round robin` and `segregate scheduler`.

 Segregate scheduler